incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 - [Software Craftsmanship](https://www.youtube.com/watch?v=c07uQGBZl0A)
 - [Clean Code](https://www.youtube.com/watch?v=zV079g7Irks&feature=emb_imp_woyt)

-This step also shines light on other skills needed to clear the interviews.
+The email also highlights other skills needed for the interviews.
 For example, knowing common Git operations, hands-on knowledge of your IDE (with shortcuts), and an understanding of a unit testing framework to name a few!

 ## Call with the People Success Team
 In this step, we aim to align on the role you are looking for and what we have to offer and see if there is synergy there.
 Being remote-first also means that it is important that we align not just on tech; but also on culture, attitude, and core values!
 Our People Success Team are here to listen to your goals and help answer any questions you may have about the Company.
 Ask away!